How to dress smart casual

 Jacket or Blazer?
 Chinos OR Jeans?
 Sneakers of Lace-ups?

-So, you go online to search for smart casual style guides that cover everything from shorts, which don’t seem especially smart, to cravats and ties that don’t come over as particularly casual.
-As smart casual is destined to be one of those terms that is set to confuse, then here is our guide to help you get through this tricky phrase with effortless style and elegance.
+So, you go online to search for smart-casual style guides that cover everything from shorts, which don’t seem especially smart, to cravats and ties that don’t come over as particularly casual.
+As smart casual is destined to be one of those terms that are set to confuse, then here is our guide to help you get through this tricky phrase with effortless style and elegance.

 As smart casual is nigh-on impossible to define, a more helpful and practical approach is to start with a casual outfit and then change one – or better, two – pieces for smarter alternatives.

 Swapping two or more pieces puts you bang on target.
-Perhaps swap the t-shirt for a classic shirt, or linen knit t-shirt for a smarter option.
+Perhaps swap the t-shirt for a classic shirt or a linen knit t-shirt for a smarter option.